 Like 2016’s Eddie the Eagle, this movie combines improbable athletes — a Jamaican bobsled team — with a down-and-out coach looking for redemption.
 Based on a true story, this underdog comedy delivers the giggles, as well as an excellent soundtrack.
-Truly one of the best comedies on Netflix right now.
-Rated PG.

 8. Men In Black (1997)

 It’s hard to go wrong when you set wisecracking Will Smith up against poker faced Tommy Lee Jones.
 And it gets even funnier when you realize that Will Smith is the straight-laced cop who doesn’t believe in aliens.
 Jones, on the other hand, witnesses daily intergalactic shenanigans with a world-weary sigh.

 9. American Pie (1999)

 Who doesn’t love a good teenage sex romp?
 All right, a lot of people.
 But this is a good teenage sex romp with heart.
 And soul.
 And Eugene Levy as probably the funniest, most adorkable movie Dad in history.

 Will they succeed?
 We’re not saying.
 But if they do, they will fail hilariously, and often, first.

 The first decade of the new millennium brought some standout comedies.
 Whether you like sharp and biting, sweet and romantic, or just plain silly.
 And some of these are among the best comedies on netflix right now.

 10. Meet the Parents (2000)

 Male Nurse Gaylord Focker (*snerk*) wants to propose to his girlfriend Pam, when she takes him home one weekend to meet her parents.
 Unfortunately, Pam’s dad, a retired CIA agent, likes Pam’s a-little-too-perfect ex-boyfriend better.

 11. Bridget Jones’s Diary (2001)

 This is possibly one of the best romantic comedies on Netflix you’ll see this month.
 Renee Zellweger stars in the titular role.
 Thirty-two-year-old Bridget has a career and a friends-with-benefits relationship with her roguish boss.
 But she wants more.

 12. Wet Hot American Summer (2001)

 Yes, this is just what it sounds like: a slapstick, 1980s style sex romp set in a summer camp.
 But it’s the film’s dark, nihilistic undercurrent that made it stand out, and ensured its cult following.

 13. 13 Going on 30 (2004)

 Some have criticized this overlooked gem as being a ripoff of Tom Hanks’s Big.
 But it might actually be — sacrilege! — just as good.
 With the help of some magic wishing dust, 13-year-old geek Jenna grows to a glamorous 30 overnight.

 14. Hot Fuzz (2007)

 Hot Fuzz is the second film in Edgar Wright’s Three Flavors Coronetto trilogy, which includes Shaun of the Dead and The World’s End.
 You don’t need to see the other films to enjoy it — each of the three stands on its own.

 More murders ensue.
 Then some mayhem.
 Then more murders.
 And you’ll never guess the twist.
 This is easily one of the best Netflix comedy movies coming in March.
-Rated R.